balancer/docs-v3/docs/concepts/vault/buffer.md

 struct SwapPathStep {
     address pool;
     IERC20 tokenOut;
-    // if true, pool is a yield-bearing token buffer.
-Used to wrap/unwrap tokens if pool doesn't have
+    // If true, pool is an ERC4626 buffer.
+Used to wrap/unwrap tokens if pool doesn't have enough liquidity. bool isBuffer;
-    // enough liquidity
-    bool isBuffer;
 }
 ```